 Pursuant to his employment agreement, in the event that Mr. Burns' employment is terminated by us without cause, as such term is defined in his employment agreement, or if Mr. Burns terminates his employment for good reason, as such term is defined in his employment agreement, and if he executes a separation and release agreement, we will be obligated to (i) pay him a cash severance payment equal to the sum of 12 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment had not been terminated, and (ii) if he elects healthcare continuation coverage under the law known as "COBRA," pay up to 12 monthly payments equal to the monthly employer contribution that we would have made to provide health insurance to Mr. Burns if he had remained employed by us.
-If Mr. Burns' employment with us is terminated by us without cause or Mr. Burns terminates his employment for good reason either 3 months before or during the 12-month period after a change of control, and if he executes a separation and release agreement, we will be obligated to (i) pay him a lump-sum cash severance payment equal to the sum of 18 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment had not been terminated, (ii) accelerate all of his unvested equity awards as of the later of (A) the date of termination or (B) the effective date of a separation and release agreement, and (iii) if he elects healthcare continuation coverage under the law known as "COBRA," pay up to 18 monthly payments equal to the monthly employer contribution that we would have made to provide health insurance to Mr. Burns if he had remained employed by us.
-In addition, in the event of a change in control and provided that Mr. Burns is still employed by us, 100% of Mr. Burns' unvested restricted stock outstanding will become vested in full.
+If Mr. Burns' employment with us is terminated by us without cause or Mr. Burns terminates his employment for good reason either 3 months before or during the 12-month period after a change of control, and if he executes a separation and release agreement, we will be obligated to (i) pay him a lump-sum cash severance payment equal to the sum of 18 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment to the sum of 18 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment to the sum of 18 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment had not been terminated, (ii) accelerate all of his unvested equity awards as of the later of (A) the date of termination or (B) the effective date of a separation and release agreement, and (iii) if he elects healthcare continuation coverage under the law known as "COBRA," pay up to 18 monthly payments equal to the monthly employer contribut